eth-cscs/openstack/cli/README.md

 # If you have problems, maybe your distribution is missing some packages.
 Please check the apt-get command above.

 ```
-And then load the Pollux environment files:
+And then load the Castor environment files:
 ```
 $ cd openstack_cli
 $ git clone https://github.com/eth-cscs/openstack